Study Programs in Copenhagen: Community, Transformation, and Biodiversity, that contributes more than it consumes

 -

-AlmenBolig+ by ONV and JAJA Architects: An award-winning public housing concept where residents participate in maintenance and benefit from lower rents.
-Shared spaces and co-housing elements make it easy for neighbors to connect and build relationships in daily life.
+AlmenBolig+ by ONV and JAJA Architects: An award-winning social housing concept where residents take part in maintenance and are rewarded with lower rent.
+Shared areas and co-housing elements make it easy for neighbors to gather and form everyday relationships.

-Duration: 1 day, including 4–5 project and site visits.
+Duration: 1 day, including 4–5 project and site visits, along with presentations from professionals involved in the developments.

 02. Climate adaptation and green solutions

-Copenhagen is a frontrunner in climate adaptation, with projects that blend urban nature and flood protection.
-This program provides insights into everything from stormwater management and coastal protection to holistic climate adaptation strategies.
-Learn how storm surge barriers, cloudburst tunnels, and multifunctional spaces protect the city from flooding while creating beautiful, recreational urban areas.
+Copenhagen is at the forefront of climate adaptation, and we explore projects where urban nature and flood protection go hand in hand.
+This programme gives you insight into everything from surface water management and coastal protection to holistic climate adaptation and rainwater diversion.
+We look at how storm surge barriers, cloudburst tunnels, and multifunctional landscapes protect the city from flooding while creating beautiful, recreational urban spaces.

-The tour showcases how surface water and groundwater dynamics are managed through coastal defenses and stormwater parks, which also support biodiversity.
-Examples include green roofs and flood-secure areas that act as both water buffers and green retreats for residents.
+Throughout the tour, you will learn how the interaction between surface water and groundwater is managed through coastal protection and cloudburst parks that also benefit the city’s biodiversity.
+We visit examples of projects featuring green roofs and cloudburst-proof areas that function both as the city’s water buffers and as green retreats for residents.

 Sample projects in this program include: